University of Findlay: Academics

-Notable programs
+The Nuclear Medicine Institute is a one-year professional program that trains nuclear medicine technologists.
+It was established in 1966 in Cleveland, Ohio, and moved to the campus of Findlay College in 1984.
+It is accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine.

 The English equestrian program utilizes a 72 acre farm, named the James L. Child Jr. Equestrian Complex after the late university trustee, houses the English equestrian studies program.
 Established in 1992, the program has won an Intercollegiate Horse Show Association national title, several reserve championships and numerous individual honors.
 It also includes University Equine Veterinary Services Inc. and an adjacent, 30-acre nature preserve.

 Founded in 1976, the western equestrian program shares a 152-acre farm, the Animal Sciences Center, with the animal science/pre-veterinary medicine program.
 The western program has earned five Intercollegiate Horse Show Association national championships in the past decade as well as numerous individual honors.

-The Nuclear Medicine Institute is a one-year professional program that trains nuclear medicine technologists.
-It was established in 1966 in Cleveland and joined Findlay in 1984.
-It is accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine.
+Reputation and rankings

+In the 2025 U.S. News & World Report college rankings, the University of Findlay was ranked 359th (tied) among 436 national universities.